GabrielMerigo/Portfolio/README.md

-# Portfolio
-Portfolio developed with HTML, CSS3, JavaScript and SASS.
+# Portfolio developed with HTML, CSS3, JavaScript and SASS.